NVlabs/FPSci/docs/resultsFiles.md

 * `reticleIndex`: The index of the reticle the user has selected
 * `reticleScaleMin`: The minimum scale of the reticle (long after a shot)
 * `reticleScaleMax`: The maximum scale of the reticle (shortly after a shot)
-* `reticleColorMinScale`: The reticle color when at the minimum sclae (long after a shot)
+* `reticleColorMinScale`: The reticle color when at the minimum scale (long after a shot)
 * `reticleColorMaxScale`: The reticle color when at the maximum scale (shortly after a shot)
 * `reticleChangeTime`: The time it takes for the reticle to scale/change colors following a shot
 * `userTurnScaleX`: The user provided X turn scale